JonasKoenig/CodeOnMyMind/projects/machine-learning/knn/README.md

 ![plot of all fish with their label](plots/classes.png)

 On average, the catfish are longer and heavier.
+Sorry to all fish enthusiasts if these numbers are wildly inaccurate.
 Humans can distinguish the two kinds of fish in this plot, but can we make a machine do it?

 ## Step 2: Classifying with kNN